Characteristics of a Palm Tree

 How can you identify a palm tree?

-A palm tree can be identified by its smooth, ringed or fibrous trunk that has multiple forms.
+Individual species could have smooth, ringed or fibrous trunk that has multiple forms.
 Typically, the trunk is topped by a crown of fan-like or feather-like fronds.

 Palm tree trunks can be solitary, clustered, vining, or hidden underground, giving them very different appearances.